torchnyu/blog/_drafts/2020-04-16-stuff-you-should-know.md

 - How to look for and apply to tech jobs
 - How to network and then use those connections
 - How to filter out the poor or borderline insulting job opportunities from the real ones.
-I.e. how to avoid getting roped into a Sternie's startup
+I.e. how to avoid getting roped into someone's poorly thought out startup
 - How to politely decline these not-great job opportunities.
 - Ways of applying for jobs that aren't submitting through an online portal with no connections (cold emailing, personal connections,